webda2l/symfony-docs/reference/constraints/When.rst

     The ``context`` variable in expressions was introduced in Symfony 7.2.

-When using a closure, the first argument is the object being validated.
+**When using a closure**, the first argument is the object being validated.

 .. versionadded:: 7.3

     The support for closure in the ``expression`` option was introduced in Symfony 7.3 and requires PHP 8.5.

-The ``value`` variable can be used when you want to execute more complex validation based on its value:

 .. configuration-block::